-A crash course in epigenetics includes understanding that epigenetics is essentially additional information layered on top of the sequence of letters that makes up DNA.
+Epigenetics involves additional information layered on top of the sequence of letters that make up DNA.
 If you consider a DNA sequence as the text of an instruction manual that explains how to make a human body, epigenetics is as if someone's taken a pack of highlighters and used different colors to emphasize different parts of the text in different ways.
 For example, someone might use a pink highlighter to mark parts of the text that need to be read the most carefully, and a blue highlighter to mark parts that aren't as important.

 "The greatest expression of epigenetics is the effect a pregnant woman can have on her unborn child."

 As it turns out, these health and lifestyle choices are affecting all aspects of our lives.
-I read an article in Vogue magazine called “DESTINY'S CHILD – A Pregnant Woman's Diet, Exercise Habits, and Environment Could Shape Her Baby's Susceptibility to Disease For Life, written by Elizabeth Weil.
+I read an article in Vogue magazine called Destiny's Child: A Pregnant Woman's Diet, Exercise Habits, and Environment Could Shape Her Baby's Susceptibility to Disease For Life, written by Elizabeth Weil.
 It struck me as remarkable that an iconic fashion magazine such as Vogue chose to highlight how choices of diet and exercise in pregnancy affect the health and well-being of the fetus and future child—in essence, the scientific concept of epigenetics.

-At RMACT, our board certified reproductive endocrinologists educate patients on the facts that both the egg and sperm have around a 90 day developmental cycle, where they progress from immature follicle into the mature egg and sperm ready for potential fertilization.
+At RMACT, our board-certified reproductive endocrinologists educate patients on the fact that both the egg and sperm have around a 90-day developmental cycle, where they progress from immature follicle into the mature egg and sperm ready for potential fertilization.
 It is during these critical 90 days that you can positively influence your epigenetics and the expression of the DNA which is set to become your future child.
-That means as we all try to eat better, relax more, sleep more and make overall better choices, especially during and prior to the 90 day developmental cycle, we not only improve our own health, we also increase our chances for pregnancy, and our chances for a healthy child.
+That means as we all try to eat better, relax more, sleep more and make overall better choices, especially during and prior to the 90-day developmental cycle, we not only improve our own health, we also increase our chances of pregnancy and our chances for a healthy child.